-Attraction of the Week: The National Gingerbread Competition at the Omni Park Grove
+Attraction of the Week: The National Gingerbread Competition at the Omni Grove Park Inn

 Now in its 28th year, the magnificent National Gingerbread Competition still continues to wow guests from around the world.
 This long-running tradition has been attracting top-knotch talent from around the country since its’ inception.
 World-renown pastry chefs comprise the judging panel, handing out more than $25,000 in prizes based on a criteria of factors including uniqueness, difficulty, and precision.

 Fans of the classic A Christmas Story will love this one!

 The really unique aspect of this gingerbread competition is that each house is truly unique.
 The majority of the displays are anything but standard, and the amount of creativity put into each individual design is truly astonishing.
 Although it doesn’t always look the case, each house is 100% edible and made out of at least 75% gingerbread.
 All the houses are so wonderful – the judges really must of had their work cut out for them choosing the top 10 in each category!

 2018 was a very impressive year, with winning creations ranging from an Alice in Wonderland teacup scene, to a cuckoo clock, to Monopoly game board.

 The overall winner was a stunning creative interpretation of Santa’s workshop.
 Take a look below at this marvelous creation.

 As you stroll around the grounds of the resort, you will see a section dedicated to the top 10 in 3 categories (Teen, Youth, and Adult).
 Here are my 10 favorites across all categories, not including the fabulous creations mentioned above, which are nothing short of amazing as well.
 Although it was hard to narrow it down to just 10, these displays were both creative, difficult, and aesthetically pleasing to my eye.